vtlim/textsmoosh/README.md

 README last updated: 21 Dec 2020

 **About**: Web app to process and combine multi-line text into a single line.
 Deployed on Heroku, and accessible at: http://www.combinetext.com/
+See example cases in the [examples](https://github.com/vtlim/textsmoosh/tree/master/examples) folder.

 ## Screenshot of web app